POLITICAL VOICE INSTITUTE | BERLIN

 THE CONTEMPORARY TRAGIC CHORUS is created by a multilingual, post-national group of performers – people of varying skills, life experiences, religions, attitudes, ages, and degrees of physical, intellectual and social ability.
 It is a community that recognizes the end of the world as we know it – a world of guaranteed rights, inviolable values, stable divisions, assigned territories and sufficient resources.
 In the reality of the end of society, our community takes on the challenge of creating a common voice, which opens up perspectives for articulating a new WE.

-Performers: Sandra Bourdonnec, Angelika Götz, Veronika Heisig, Riah May Knight, Saskia Kollbach, Sibylle Kranwetvogel, Margaux Marielle-Tréhoüart, Hila Meckier, Gian Mellone, David JongSung Myung, Therese Nübling, Paola Pilnik, Filip Piotr Rutkowski, Michaela Maxi Schulz, Elena Schmidt, Weronika Wronka
+Performers: Sandra Bourdonnec, Angelika Götz, Veronika Heisig, Riah May Knight, Saskia Kollbach, Sibylle Kranwetvogel, Margaux Marielle-Tréhoüart, Hila Meckier, Gian Mellone, David JongSung Myung, Therese Nübling, Zero Pilnik, Filip Piotr Rutkowski, Michaela Maxi Schulz, Elena Schmidt, Weronika Wronka

 HOW DO WE WORK?